Getting Started at BC

 It can take 3-5 days for Evaluations to clear course prerequisites so that students are able to register for their first classes.
 The Student Central Processing Dashboard should be used to check for current updates on processing prerequisite requests and transferring/evaluating credits.

-After students are registered for their first quarter at Bellevue College they should follow the steps to officially transfer their credits in.
+After transfer students are registered for their first quarter at Bellevue College, they should follow the steps to officially transfer any credits from previous colleges.

 Common ctcLink errors students experience when trying to register: